432MEA/monkeytypehacks/README.md

 * Unzip the downloaded file to somewhere you will remember.

 # How to use

+* Download the files and unzip Monkeytypehacks.

+* Run Hacks.exe and follow the instructions.

 Right now this script supports the following typing modes on MonkeyType: